 In the past I’ve written about how I hoped to add character to our new build home with various decorating and styling techniques.
-Installing an electric fireplace TV wall to create a focal point in our living room was one of the major things on my wish list.
+Installing an electric fireplace TV wall to create a focal point in our small living room was one of the major things on my wish list.

 We started pricing up electric fires and the cost of building a faux fireplace in 2020 and when I found a builder who could do the work before Christmas the deal was sealed.
 (I mean, who wouldn’t love a fireplace for Christmas?!)

 The twinkly fire combined with floor to ceiling faux chimney breast and Samsung Frame TV instantly transformed the room and adds a cosy inviting feature that we felt was lacking.

 Yes, that is a TV above the fire!
 Read all about it here.

 In this post, I’ll break down how we decided on the design, plus the measurements, materials and costs involved in the project for anyone who might want to give it a go themselves.

 How to build an electric fireplace TV wall

 I’ve laid out below how exactly we came to decide on the products and dimensions of our TV and fireplace wall to help you design your own.
 But for ease of reference this is what we went with.